Your Guide to Impaired Driving Charges by Impaired Driving Lawyers in Edmonton

 If this is your second or subsequent impaired driving offence, or there are other accompanying charges, the prosecutor may have a compelling argument to convince the judge that you should be kept in custody and require a formal bail hearing.
 An effective defence lawyer can provide the judge with a release plan showing that you are not at risk of re-offending, nor are you a danger to the public.
 This will challenge the Crown’s argument.

-In the event that a bail hearing is necessary, you will be transferred from the district office to the Spyhill Services Centre.
-The bail hearing must be held within 24 hours, a period that starts from the moment of arrest or detention rather than the time when you are brought to the Centre.
-Although for many years the Centre was located in downtown Calgary, it is now situated in the deep Northwest of Calgary, which makes getting home after being released far more difficult for many people.
-The exact address of the Centre is as follows:
+In the event that a bail hearing is necessary, you will be transferred from the district office to the Arrest Processing Unit in the basement of the Edmonton Police Headquarters.
+The bail hearing must be held within 24 hours, a period starts from the moment of arrest or detention, rather than the time when you are brought in for the hearing.

 Loved ones are not able to contact you while you are detained.
 The police will not release any information to friends or family due to privacy laws.
 Your lawyer is the only person allowed to contact you.
 Once the police have verified your lawyer’s details, they will pass on information about your whereabouts, if requested.